This post is all about road trip apps.

 Maplets offers assorted maps you can download for use in case you are stuck in an area with no network connectivity.
 The app features various maps to explore a city, ranging from road and street maps, mass transit maps, bike trails, hiking trails, to local spots such as museums, schools, and parks.

 This is one of my favorite road trip apps for times when Wi-Fi is unavailable or unreliable.
 With offline maps in your mobile device, you have access to directions to places you want to visit.
 Take note that the maps and guides on Maplets are simply the electronic equivalent of their paper version, so do not expect them to be interactive.
 You can use the pan and zoom features of the phone, though.

-GasBuddy is a useful app if you never want to worry about where to find gas on the road.
+GasBuddy is a useful app if you never want to worry about where to find the cheapest gas on the road.
 This app helps travelers find gas stations wherever they may be and even compare prices.
 GasBuddy runs on Android and iOS but also works on Windows Phone and BlackBerry.
 It harnesses the power of about 60 million users to help you save time and money.
 You can even participate as a user yourself – report gas prices at specific gas stops and earn points.
 You can even enter your name as a participant and stand to win free gas worth $100.

 If you need to make a pit stop along the way, use Foursquare, a road trip app that shows shops, restaurants and popular spots nearest your current location.
 Make your choice based on your preferences or heed the hive and use their comments and ratings as reference.

 This is one of the road trip apps to download if sampling local food is a major reason for your travel plans.
 It shows restaurants and food stops that have been featured on the Travel Channel and the Food Network.
 If you are a fan of either show, this app will whip up a good appetite for you.